juan-ignacio-perotti/juan-ignacio-perotti.github.io/chess-dataset.markdown

 # Bash magic

 You can use a simple linux(bash) command to quickly filter games with undesired properties from this file.
-For instance, to filter games with missing or correupted **white ELO** you can write
+For instance, to filter games with missing or corrupted **white ELO** you can write

     $ cat all_with_filtered_annotations.txt | grep 'welo_false' > all_with_filtered_annotations_with_wELO.txt